kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The subscriber MUST start the stream with a SUBSCRIBE message and MAY follow with subsequent SUBSCRIBE_UPDATE messages.

-The publisher MUST reply with a SUBSCRIBE_OK or reset the stream to reject the subscription.
+The publisher MUST reply with a SUBSCRIBE_OK, or reset the stream to reject the subscription.

 The publisher then transmits any matching group within the track over a separate GROUP stream.
 If a GROUP is unavailable or reset, the publisher MUST reply with a  SUBSCRIBE_DROP message.

 The subscription is active until either endpoint closes or resets their side of the stream.
-Before closing a subscription, an endpoint SHOULD wait until all GROUP messages, or a corresponding SUBSCRIBE_DROP message, have been received.
+To ensure reliable delivery, an endpoint SHOULD wait until all GROUP messages, or a corresponding SUBSCRIBE_DROP message, have been delivered before closing the stream.

 ### SUBSCRIBE
 SUBSCRIBE is sent by a subscriber to start a subscription.